The Executioner's Face

 Has political art, especially antiwar art, ever shown so little violence?
 Even today, one can hardly look at Goya's dark works or Manet's executioners without flinching.
 Guernica stills define the disasters of war for modern eyes.
 While art after 9/11 has flourished, as often as not it has shielded its eyes, even with "September 11" nearing its tenth anniversary and with the opening of the National September 11 Memorial.
 And it is not hard to imagine why.
 In a sense, art is all about indirection, and recently that fact, too, has political overtones.

 The administration did its best to keep Iraq off the home screen, and artists have bravely responded to just that.
 Perhaps their first and best contribution was to embody an alternative to fear.
 Art could look toward Ground Zero with hope.
 It could point to silences, in censorship and in the headlines.
-With Jenny Holzer and Holzer's redaction paintings, the price of war lies forever hidden behind the censor's ink.
+With Jenny Holzer, Holzer's crawl screens, and Holzer's redaction paintings, the price of war lies forever hidden behind the censor's ink.
 With Hans Haacke and his political art, it hides behind the American flag.

 With Amy Wilson, torture appears like a riddle.
 With Fernando Botero or Leon Golub, it appears like a pose within a stage play or a sexual ritual.
 Images like the hooded figure from Abu Ghraib remain in memory not from their explicit nature so much as from their muteness.
 The executioner's face is always well hidden.